AsianKoala/koawalib/README.md

 ## koawalib
-koawalib is an FTC library written by Neil Mehra, member of team 14607.
+koawalib is a Kotlin FTC library written by Neil Mehra, member of team 14607.
 The goal of this library is to enable teams of all levels to perform at a sufficient degree without programming knowledge/experience being a limiting factor.
 Shoutout to [wpilib](https://github.com/wpilibsuite/allwpilib) and [technolib](https://github.com/technototes/TechnoLib) for inspiration.